20 Best Things to Do in Kissimmee, Florida - A Video Guide

 Riders will be thrilled at how fast they can zoom across the large and calm lake.
 Aside from jet skis, Extreme Jet Ski also rents out paddle boats, kayaks, fishing boats and equipment to be used on the lake.
 Fuel is free and the company ensures a wonderful time for its guests.

-16. Thrilling Things to See and Do in Kissimmee, Florida
+Heart-stopping Things to Do in Kissimmee

 Gatorland is a wildlife preserve in Florida that’s recognized for its efforts in wildlife preservation and the extremely rare white alligators they have in their sanctuary.
 More than a thousand gators and crocodiles inhabit this natural breeding swamp, which can be seen from a boardwalk or from observation towers.
 Gatorland also has reptile shows, petting zoo, aviary, and conservation educational programs.